TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

     *   Age Calculator
     *   Date Pattern Calculator

 NewsletterAbout UsSite Map Home >.
 Site information >.
-Privacy Statement for timeanddate.com Privacy Statement for timeanddate.com
+Privacy Statement for timeanddate.com +1 this page: Follow us on Google+: Tweet about this page: Tweet Follow us on twitter: Follow @timeanddate Like/share this page: Follow us on facebook: Privacy Statement for timeanddate.com

 timeanddate.com has created this privacy statement to demonstrate our firm commitment to privacy.
 This page discloses our information gathering and dissemination practices for this website: www.timeanddate.com.